 Youth Man are not for the faint hearted.
 A punk band based in Birmingham, their high octane songs earned them a slot at this year’s first UK Afropunk Festival.
 Guitarist and lead singer Kalia soars from dulcet, vulnerable tones into heavy roars colliding with bass lines moving faster than the speed of light.

-The independent band have been tearing roofs off gigs around the UK and are have just announced that they’ll be supporting Sacremento’s hardcore punk band Trash Talk on their UK/EU Tour in 2017.
+The independent band have been tearing roofs off gigs around the UK and are have just announced that they’ll be supporting Sacremento’s hardcore punk band Trash Talk on their UK/EU Tour.
 If you can’t catch them causing musical riots across the EU, listen to their EP WAX that dropped earlier this year.

 Brother Portrait dropped “Seeview/Rearview” last month and had us speechless.
 His lyrical and visual homage to the dual nature of being a black British immigrant speaks volumes and we can’t wait to see what he drops in 2017.
 One third of alternative hip-hop group Black Other, Hadiru Mahdi (aka Brother Portrait) cut his teeth in London’s spoken word scene and is now ready to drop his EP, navigate in:limbo.